Growing Plumeria from cuttings

 For this reason many growers use metal tags (Aluminium mainly) which lasts for many years.

-Metal tags are not cheap to purchase and you can make it by yourself by recycle beverage cans.
+Metal tags are not cheap to purchase and you can make it by yourself by using recycled beverage cans.

 Creating recycled metal tags is easy, just follow the steps ahead: